darinz/ML/05_generalization/01_bias-variance_tradeoﬀ.md

 **Definition:** $h_{avg}(x) = \mathbb{E}_S[\hat{h}_S(x)]$

 This is the prediction we would get if we could train on infinitely many datasets and average the results.
 While we can't compute this in practice, it's a useful theoretical construct.

+**Intuition:** The average model represents what our learning algorithm "wants" to learn, averaged over all possible training sets.
+It's the systematic component of our predictions.

+**Visual Analogy: The Dart Throwing Game Revisited** Think of the average model like the center of a dart cluster:
+- **Individual throws**: Different models trained on different datasets
+- **Center of cluster**: The average model
+- **Spread of cluster**: The variance
+- **Distance from target**: The bias

 ### Step 3: The Bias-Variance Decomposition